Last Updated on February 10, 2023

 You can see more on their Instagram Feed.

-All of the data was sent off to be studied and used to create legislation to prevent these problems in the future.
+All of the data was sent off to be studied and used to create legislation to prevent the problems that ocean pollution will cause in the future.

 One of the things I found interesting was how marine life created habitats out of the plastic.